 Am I willing to work on a W-2 (employee) basis?

-Twice in the last six years I have accepted part-time project work on a W-2 basis because that is the way it needed to be structured for contractual reasons with a prime contractor.
+Twice in the last decade, I have accepted part-time project work on a W-2 basis because that is the way it needed to be structured for contractual reasons with a prime contractor.
 While this doesn’t bother me too much, and I would expect a 7.5% reduction in hourly rate, often I find that employee rates mean rates that are much too low to accept.
 A W-2 basis may also make things more complicated if it’s something where I would also involve Lebsontech staff members.

 Do I wish that I had benefits like W-2 jobs offer?